rafaelsf80/vertex-ai-labs/README.md

 gcloud beta ai tensorboards create --display-name ml-in-the-cloud-rafaelsanchez --project argolis-rafaelsanchez-ml-dev Created Vertex AI Tensorboard: projects/989788194604/locations/europe-west4/tensorboards/3449511023961178112
 ```
 3. Create a service account for the Tensorboard service.
-It must have the Storage Admin role (`roles/storage.admin`) and Vertex AI User role (`roles/aiplatform.user`) associated with the Tensorboard service.
+It must have the Storage Admin role (`roles/storage.admin`), Data Editor role (`roles/bigquery.dataEditor`) and Vertex AI User role (`roles/aiplatform.user`).

 > If you use Vertex AI Workbench, note there are actually **two service accounts**: the **compute engine service account**, which executes the full pipeline, and needs the  Service Account User and Vertex AI User roles; and the **service account specific for the training step** that requires Service Account User role, Storage Admin role, Vertex AI User role, BQ Read Session Userrole (`bigquery.readsessions.create`) and BigQuery Data Editor.
 All of them are required since thet training step must read from the dataset (and BigQuery) and must write in GCS for the Tensorboard service.